ypedroo/skate-today-demo/README.md

 # Features
 * Functional User creation and authentication with JWT.
 * Endpoint to get skateparks within certain city.
-* CI/CD with GitHub Actions deploying to Heroku.
+* CI/CD with GitHub Actions deploying to Azure.
 * Unit and integration tests with test containers.
 * Language EXT error handling.
 ## To be added